 What makes human versus non-human only serves to obscure Butoh further, which is fine because Butoh never seems willing to be completely pinned down.
 Its nature is free and rebellious.
-Rosemary Candelario even stated its “impossible complexity and multiple conceivable meanings are precisely the point.”12 The quote at the beginning of this page comes from the book A Thousand Plateaus, which has as its core the concept of the rhizome which is a non-hierarchical (non-tree) structure.
-In the authors’ own words, “a rhizome has no beginning or end; it is always in the middle, between things, interbeing, intermezzo.”² Such is what resembles my view of butoh.
-In this manual, I can only manifest my slice or tree of butoh of the multiplicities of butohs.
+Rosemary Candelario even stated its “impossible complexity and multiple conceivable meanings are precisely the point.”12 The quote at the beginning of this page comes from the book A Thousand Plateaus, which has at its core the concept of the rhizome which is a non-hierarchical (non-tree) structure.
+In the authors’ own words, “a rhizome has no beginning or end; it is always in the middle, between things, interbeing, intermezzo.”² Such is what resembles my view of Butoh.
+In this manual, I can only manifest my slice or tree of Butoh of the multiplicities of Butohs.

 Deleuze and Guattari have much to say about the tree vs rhizome.